edsun123/ARTour_Project/GPSnavigation/README.md

-# Navigation
+# GPSnavigation

 * GPS - learning to work with Core Location library
-* ARKitNavigationDemo - connecting GPS with AR
+* ARKitNavigationDemo - learning to use GPS with AR